xingeng-wang/clock-in-clock-out/README.md

 The time we store in Mysql is actually the clock in or clock out time in UTC time, but we convert that to local time whe we display that in the user side.

+In order to save time on local development, I use an only sql database https://www.freesqldatabase.com Which is good for this use case.

 # How to run this in local
+- this project is written in python 2.7 so make sure you have python 2.7 installed, here is the download link for python 2.7 https://www.python.org/downloads/release/python-2715/
 - run the `virtualenv env` to create a virtual environment
 - run the `. env/bin/activate` to activate the virtual environment
 - run `pip install -r requirements.txt` to install the required python library